-Fat grafting has become one of the hottest and fastest growing areas in all of plastic surgery over the past several years.
-A source of stem cells, harvested fat is remarkable in its ability to plump and fill unwanted lines, improve the volume of your lips and even improve the quality and the texture of your skin.
+Fat grafting has become one of the hottest and fastest-growing areas in all of the plastic surgery over the past several years.
+A source of stem cells, the harvested fat is remarkable in its ability to plump and fill unwanted lines, improve the volume of your lips, and even improve the quality and the texture of your skin.
 Fat grafting has been touted as the next big thing and its safe to assume that most of us have a little to spare.

-San Diego fat grafting surgeon Vince Marin discusses using excess fat after liposuction to make stem cells that can then be re-injected into the body to rejuvenate skin and augment parts for the body such as the face, breasts or butt.
+San Diego fat grafting surgeon, Dr. Vincent Marin discusses using excess fat after liposuction to make stem cells that can then be re-injected into the body to rejuvenate skin and augment parts for the body such as the face, breasts or butt.

 1 – 2 hours depending upon the extent of the procedure